-Post Carbon Institute promotes the strategy of relocalization—building strong local communities to increase resilience.
+Post Carbon Institute promotes the strategy of relocalization—building resilience—through strong local communities.

 Relocalization is a strategy to build societies based on the local production of food, energy and goods, and the local development of currency, governance and culture.
 The main goals of relocalization are to increase community energy security, to strengthen local economies, and to improve environmental conditions and social equity.
 The relocalization strategy developed in response to the environmental, social, political and economic impacts of global over-reliance on cheap energy.

 - Local Dollars, Local Sense: How to Shift Your Money From Wall Street to Main Street and Achieve Real Prosperity